hcp4715/dockerHDDM_Guide/README.md

 `hcp4715/ddm:0.8_tutorial` ---- the docker image to run

-`jupyter notebook` ---- Open juypter notebook when start running the container.
+`jupyter notebook` ---- Open the juypter notebook when start running the container.

-After running the code above, bash will has output like this:
+After running the code above, bash will output like this:

 ```
 ....